 The home improvement cycle is, for the most part, predictable.
-People tend to focus outside the home in the summer (window and door replacement, new roofs and gutters) and inside when winter comes.
+People tend to focus on the outside of the home in the summer and the inside of the home when winter comes.

 Window and Door Replacements

-The durability of vinyl makes it extremely weather resistant.
+The durability of vinyl makes it extremely weather-resistant.
 Moisture and mild temperature fluxes are less likely to affect the installation.
 Insulated vinyl siding also reduces noise, which is a benefit that dated siding or other types of siding may not provide.

-Ready to start a home improvement project?
+Ready to start a winter home project?

 Interested in a new Long Roof?